morgannash1/water_wells_project/README.md

 # Exploratory Data Analysis:
 * My initial exploration of the dataset began with an analysis of our target variable, status_group.
 The data was originally divided into three classes: 'functional', 'functional needs repair', and 'non functional'.
 To simplify the classification problem and focus on identifying water pumps that need repair, I converted this into a binary classification problem by combining 'functional needs repair' and 'non functional' into a single 'needs repair' label.
 <img src="images/distribution_pump_status.png" width="600">
 * I also performed an initial analysis of the features by examining their value counts.
-This step helped me identify key inconsistencies, understand the cardinality of our categorical columns, and find a significant number of missing values in certain key features, which I address prior to modeling.
+I was able to identify inconsistencies, understand the cardinality of categorical columns, and find a significant number of missing values in certain key features, which I address prior to modeling.

 ## Data Preparation:
 There is a high amount of redundancy among this dataset's features, as well as very high cardinality among some of the features.